Water-Melon/Melang/docs/lib/sys.md

 Input:

-- var - any type can be accepted.
+- `var` - any type can be accepted.
-  - if *var* is array, array values will be printed.
+  - if `var` is an array, elements in array will be printed.
-  - if *var* is function or object, only a string *function* or *object* will be printed.
+  - if `var` is a function or object, only a string `function` or `object` will be printed.
-  - otherwise *var*'s value will be printed.
+  - otherwise `var`'s value will be printed.

 Return value:

-- Always *true*.
+- Always `true`.